pearsonca/hellogit/alter.md

-The use of the phrases `ego` and `alter` in social sciences drives me crazy.
+The use of the phrases `ego` and `alter` in social sciences drives me bananas.

 It's so snooty.
 What's wrong with `self` and `other`?
 The RDMS idiom `me` and `foreign` would also work.
 Really, anything that has more widespread and analogous use would lower the barrier to comprehension.